realdeeep/style_transfer/README.md

 ## Overview

 This project explores the fascinating realm of Neural Style Transfer, using TensorFlow's pre-trained models from TensorFlow-Hub.
-The essence lies in merging the content of one image with the artistic style of another, creating visually captivating results through Convolutional Neural Networks.
+The essence lies in merging the content of one image with the artistic style of another, creating visually captivating results through Convolutional Neural Networks (CNN).

 ## Example Scenario